huggingface/transformers/examples/pytorch/image-pretraining/README.md

 ## Using datasets from 🤗 datasets

 Here we show how to pre-train a `ViT` from scratch for masked image modeling on the [cifar10](https://huggingface.co/datasets/cifar10) dataset.
-To pre-train a `BEiT` model (which is a Vision Transformer with relative position embeddings instead of absolute ones) from scratch, just change the `model_type` argument to "beit".

 Alternatively, one can decide to further pre-train an already pre-trained (or fine-tuned) checkpoint from the [hub](https://huggingface.co/).
 This can be done by setting the `model_name_or_path` argument to "google/vit-base-patch16-224-in21k" for example (and not specifying the `model_type` argument).